LautenbachMJ/project_template/README.md

 Changes in your environment, e.g. by installing new packages, have to be capture by executing `renv::snapshot()` inside your R markdown.

 ### 2. Automatic report generation for your lab book
-When knitting your markdown, e.g. by clicking “knitr” button, the resulting html file will be saved under ```results/labbook/``` with the markdown-file-name and the date when you knitted it.
+When knitting your markdown, e.g. by clicking **knitr** button, the resulting html file will be saved under ```results/labbook/``` with the markdown-file-name and the date when you knitted it.
 These reports can be append to your actual lab book or easily used to show and discuss results with your colleagues.
 To create really nice markdown reports, please see inside the template and check the [R Markdown cheat sheet](https://github.com/rstudio/cheatsheets/raw/master/rmarkdown-2.0.pdf)